rosstaco/agent-os/profiles/default/workflows/implementation/create-tasks-list.md

 ## Important Constraints

 - **Create tasks that are specific and verifiable**
-- **Group related tasks** for efficient specialists implementer assignment.
-For example, group back-end engineering tasks together and front-end UI tasks together.
+- **Group related tasks:** For example, group back-end engineering tasks together and front-end UI tasks together.
 - **Limit test writing during development**:
   - Each task group (1-3) should write 2-8 focused tests maximum
   - Tests should cover only critical behaviors, not exhaustive coverage